laravel/vapor-docs/1.0/projects/domains.md

 ## Managing DNS Records

-At some point, you will need to request a certificate for this domain or linking it with an existing Vapor environment.
+At some point, you will need to request a certificate for this domain or attaching it with an existing Vapor environment.
 Both of these actions will require the creation of DNS records.
 If you choose to have Vapor manage your DNS records, it will automatically handle them for you.

 When you add a domain to Vapor, it will provide you with the "nameservers".
 You can then update the nameservers at your domain registrar (the external provider where you bought the domain) to the ones given to you by Vapor.
 This will designate Vapor as the entity managing the DNS records for the domain.

-**If you prefer to manage your DNS records on your own**, keep in mind that actions such as requesting a certificate or linking the domain to an environment will require you to **create DNS records manually** through your external provider.
+**If you prefer to manage your DNS records on your own**, keep in mind that actions such as requesting a certificate or attaching the domain to an environment will require you to **create DNS records manually** through your external provider.

 ### Custom DNS Records